alan-turing-institute/bocpdms/README.md

 conda activate bocpdms
 pip install -r requirements.txt
 ```

-as a fun little side note, if you want to use jupyter lab with this new environment, you should also run the following command so you can see this new `bocpdms` kernel :sparkles:
+If you want to use `jupyter lab` with this new environment, you should also run the following command so you can see this new `bocpdms` kernel :sparkles:
 ```
 conda install -c conda-forge jupyterlab conda install nb_conda_kernels